jimmyislive/blog/content/about/index.md

 This blog is created via the awesome [Hugo](https://gohugo.io/) framework.
 It is hosted by [Netlify](https://www.netlify.com/).
 All the code for this site is available on [Github](https://github.com/jimmyislive/blog).

 This is my personal blog.
 (Views expressed here are my own).
 It is an attempt to open source my knowledge.

+"Knowledge is freely given, effort is charged for" - Me